-Our Baton Rouge Law Firm Fights for the Victims of Medical Negligence
+Our Baton Rouge Law Firm Fights for Victims of Medical Negligence

 What Constitutes a Medical Malpractice Claim?

 Some of the most common examples of this include:

 - Medication Errors: If your doctor administers more than one drug at a time in your treatment, it is the responsibility of the medical team to make sure the drugs are compatible.
-Additionally, your doctor is supposed to consult your recorded allergies to make sure they he or she does not administer a drug that will cause an allergic reaction or serious infection.
+Additionally, your doctor is supposed to consult your recorded allergies to make sure he or she does not administer a drug that will cause an allergic reaction or serious infection.

 - Birth Injuries: These are perhaps the most common medical malpractice cases.
 Gynecologists sometimes fail to identify birth defects in newborns, fail to inform mothers of impending complications that may have led to the mother opting out of birth, or otherwise negatively affect the health of the mother or child during delivery.

-- Failure to Diagnose: Doctors are expected to identify illnesses with reasonable precision, provided the symptoms are clear and obvious.
+- Failures to Diagnose: Doctors are expected to identify illnesses with reasonable precision, provided the symptoms are clear and obvious.
 If symptoms are unclear, doctors are expected to perform tests until your illness is clear.
-When they fail to do so—especially in cases involving tumors—patients lose the time they would need for early treatment.
+When they fail to do so—especially in cases involving tumors or other progressive diseases—patients lose the time they needed for early treatment.